wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/JoomlaDemos.md

 >      set "The Display name for your website e.g. My Demo Website" to "My Joomla Demo"
 >      set "BASELINE DB REPOSITORY" to "joomlademo-db-baseline"
 >      set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "joomlademo-webroot-sourcecode-baseline"

+If you are using the cloud-init method raher than StackScript these you should set

+>     export WEBSITE_DISPLAY_NAME="My Joomla Demo"
+>     export BASELINE DB REPOSITORY="joomlademo-db-baseline"
+>     export APPLICATION BASELINE SOURCECODE REPOSITORY="joomlademo-webroot-sourcecode-baseline"

 ---------------------------